manish9794/chemistry/Experiment/experiment-name.md

 ## <!-- To find out the thermal conductivity of liquids -->
-To find out the thermal conductivity of liquids
+Determination of thermal conductivity of liquids